Noahdorego/ICS4U-Portfolio/README.md

 1. Allows for scalability
 2. Lets you merge changes and edit safely
 3. The history of the code is shown clearly
+Version control and Github are just some of the many practical resources a programmer can use.
+Learning how to use them will enhance your efficiency and will teach you coding principles through exposure as well.